boxboat/bootcamp-labs/labs-day-1.md

 docker container ls
 ```

-Lab 2.1: Intro to Docker Volumes
+Lab 2.1: Docker Host Mounts
 -----------------------

-In this lab, we will learn more about Docker volumes.
+In this lab, we will learn how to use host mounts as a volume.

 1. Run a container with attached host volume: